J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-chilling.JPG" alt="Alt text" width="550" height="265">
 </div>

 *THE JACKET* has been to almost every major US city and parts of Europe.
 Same jacket.
 Same me.
-Just older, but [*time is a flat circle*](https://www.youtube.com/watch?v=RKRksnjSxWI) anyway. 🙃🤓  When I lost weight, eBay came in clutch with unsold stock, allowing me to keep my "uniform" into perpetuity.
-I now have three of these, and my friends joke I will probably be *buried* in *THE JACKET*.
-I still wear the original one the most, it's perfectly worn-in like a comfortable pair of slippers.
+Just older, but [*time is a flat circle*](https://www.youtube.com/watch?v=RKRksnjSxWI) anyway. 🙃🤓  When I lost weight, eBay came in clutch with unsold stock, allowing me to keep my winter "uniform" into perpetuity.
+I now have three of these, and friends joke I will probably be *buried* in *THE JACKET*.
+Maybe.
+I still wear the original jacket the most, it's perfectly worn-in like a comfortable pair of slippers.
 The newer jackets go to work and other functions.

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-staten-island.JPG" alt="Alt text" width="300" height="105"> <br />